Essex: Civil War

 Essex, London and the eastern counties backed Parliament in the English Civil War, but by 1648, this loyalty was stretched.
 In June 1648 a force of 500 Kentish Royalists landed near the Isle of Dogs, linked up with a small Royalist cavalry force from Essex, fought a battle with local parliamentarians at Bow Bridge, then crossed the River Lea into Essex.

 The combined force, bolstered by extra forces, marched towards Royalist held Colchester, but a Parliamentarian force caught up with them just as they were about to enter the city's medieval walls, and a bitter battle was fought but the Royalists were able to retire to the security of the walls.
 The Siege of Colchester followed, but ten weeks' starvation and news of Royalist defeats elsewhere led the Royalists to surrender.

+19th century

+The population of Essex at the time of the 1841 census was 344,979.

+Demographics

+Between the 2001 census and 2021, Essex and Thurrock became significantly more ethnically diverse.
+The proportion of residents identifying as White British fell from 94.3% in 2001 to 83.1% in 2021, while the overall White population declined from 96.9% to 88.9%.
+During the same period, all minority ethnic groups increased in both number and proportion of the population.
+The Asian population saw the largest growth growth, rising from 1.1% in 2001 to 4.1% in 2021, driven largely by increases in the Indian and Pakistani communities, particularly in Thurrock and to a lesser extent, Southend..
+The Black population also had large growth, growing from 0.5% to 3.5%.
+Residents identifying with any Mixed groups rosefrom 0.9% in 2001 to 2.5% in.
+The “Other ethnic group” category also grew substantially, especially after 2011.

+A disproportionate number of the non-ethnic British population and new arrivals are clustered in Thurrock.
+The Nigerian population has increased by 62% between 2011 and 2021, at 5,500 people.
+The Romanian population in the district has gone from 300 to 5,200, a number which is likely to have risen since the 2021 census.

+The demographics of rural, north, central and urban southern areas (excluding Thurrock and to a lesser extent, Southend) have remained overwhelmingly White British.

 Geography

 The ceremonial county of Essex is bounded by Kent, south of the Thames Estuary; Greater London to the south-west; Hertfordshire, broadly west of the River Lea and the Stort; Cambridgeshire to the northwest; Suffolk broadly north of the River Stour; with the North Sea to the east.
 In bordering London, it is regarded as one of the home counties.

 The highest point of the county of Essex is Chrishall Common near the village of Langley, close to the Hertfordshire border, which reaches 482 ft.